frederic-perez/AmE-dictionary/data/idioms.md

 __at any rate__ :three: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __at breakneck speed/pace__ :two: Extremely and often dangerously fast. _He drove away at breakneck speed._
 __at every turn__ __1__ At every opportunity. _My opponent has tried to discredit me at every turn._ __2__ Everywhere. _I’ve been seeing my old roommate at every turn lately.
 Just today, I bumped into her at the mall!_
-__at first blush__ Upon first seeing or considering something. _At first blush, it sounded like a supremely dumb idea._
+__at first blush__ :two: Upon first seeing or considering something. _At first blush, it sounded like a supremely dumb idea._
 __at heart__ :three::hammer: _Most people are crooks at heart._ _I’m a country girl at heart._
 __at its best__ :two: Of or at the highest standard of quality possible. _You’ll love their new album; it’s simply jazz at its best._ _An excellent tribute to nature at its best._
 __at its worst__